rockettheme/docs/Docs/wordpress/themes/fresco/demo_header.md

 ---
-title: Fresco: Recreating the Demo - Navigation
+title: Fresco: Recreating the Demo - Header
 description: Your Guide to Recreating Elements of the Fresco Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/fresco:Fresco

 ---

-Navigation Section
+Header Section
 -----
 ![][demo1]

-Here is the widget breakdown for the Navigation section:
+Here is the widget breakdown for the Header section:

 * Gantry Logo
 * Gantry Divider